Johnsj04/Presidents/README.md

 # Presidents
-Create a listing of all the presidents of the United States
+The goal for this project is to create a responsive website that displays the portraits of the Presidents of the United States.

 # What I Used